Hilton Washington DC National Mall: Ownership lawsuit

 As part of Sarakreek's 1997 purchase of most of the L'Enfant Plaza complex, Sarakreek put the L'Enfant Plaza Hotel up for sale.
 Stanford Hotels Corporation, a privately owned firm, successfully bid $48 million for the structure.
 After a definitive sale agreement was reached in 1998, Sarakreek backed out of the deal.
 Hotels Stanford sued in the Superior Court of the District of Columbia.
 In Stanford Hotels Corporation v.
 Potomac Creek Associates (CAB-1413-99, 1999), Superior Court Judge Leonard Braman ruled that Sarakreek was not in breach of contract.
 Stanford Hotels appealed.
 Various motions delayed the appellate hearing until 2009.

 In 2011, the District of Columbia Court of Appeals overturned the ruling of the Superior Court.
 The case was remanded to the Superior Court with orders to determine whether specific performance was warranted.

 Subsequently, after a second trial, Judge Braman ruled on July 31, 2013, that Sarakreek was in violation of its preliminary 1998 agreement to sell.
-The JBG Cos. was ordered to sell the L'Enfant Plaza Hotel to L’Enfant DC Hotel LLC.
-L’Enfant DC Hotel LLC submitted its offer to buy to the court on August 9.
+The JBG Cos. was ordered to sell the L'Enfant Plaza Hotel to L'Enfant DC Hotel LLC.
+L'Enfant DC Hotel LLC submitted its offer to buy to the court on August 9.

 2013 closure

-L’Enfant DC Hotel LLC announced on October 18, 2013, that it expected to close on the sale of the hotel on December 3, 2013.
+L'Enfant DC Hotel LLC announced on October 18, 2013, that it expected to close on the sale of the hotel on December 3, 2013.
 The company said it would immediately shut down the hotel, and engage in a year-long renovation.
 The hotel was not accepting any reservations that extended past December 2, 2013.
 Hotel industry experts told the Washington Business Journal that the hotel had many years' worth of deferred maintenance.
 The JBG Cos. had spent only about $2 million in maintenance from 2005 to 2013, and Stanford Corp. estimated the property needed at least $28 million in modernizations.

-L’Enfant DC Hotel LLC also agreed to the honor the collective bargaining agreement which The JBG Cos. had with UNITE HERE Local 25.
+L'Enfant DC Hotel LLC also agreed to the honor the collective bargaining agreement which The JBG Cos. had with UNITE HERE Local 25.
 About 125 to 135 people, most of them with 20 years of job tenure at the L'Enfant Plaza Hotel, were affected by the closure.
-The labor union said it was in discussion with L’Enfant DC Hotel LLC to win the company's guarantee that the workers would be rehired and that the company would honor the workers' collective bargaining agreement when the hotel reopened.
+The labor union said it was in discussion with L'Enfant DC Hotel LLC to win the company's guarantee that the workers would be rehired and that the company would honor the workers' collective bargaining agreement when the hotel reopened.

-In January 2014, L’Enfant DC Hotel LLC said it would spend $30 million beginning in the spring of 2014 to renovate all meeting space and the fitness facility, lobby, pool, and restaurants at the facility.
-The hotel reopened on April 1, 2019, as the Hilton Washington DC National Mall.
+In January 2014, L'Enfant DC Hotel LLC said it would spend $40 million beginning in the spring of 2014 to renovate all meeting space and the fitness facility, lobby, pool, and restaurants at the facility.
+The hotel ultimately was closed for six years, and it reopened on April 1, 2019, as the Hilton Washington DC National Mall following a $30 million renovation.
+Within a year of the hotel's reopening, contractors had placed more than $14 million in liens on the building.